 - Jeff Bezos is an entrepreneur who is the founder and CEO of Amazon.

 - Jeff’s grandfather, Lawrence Gise, significantly influenced him.
+He was his role model and he learned basic science from him.

 - Full Name